CoreumFoundation/coreum/x/asset/ft/spec/README.md

+# Abstract
+This document specifies `assetft` module, which allows public users of the blockchain to create fungible tokens on Coreum blockchain.

-# Overview
+# Concepts
-This module called `assetft` is responsible for providing tokenization features for the fungible token.

-Here in this doc we will provide the detailed behavior of fungible tokens as they are implemented.
-For the fields used in transactions and their meanings please consult the proto files in [here](/coreum/proto/coreum/asset/ft/v1/tx.proto).
+In this section we will provide the detailed behavior of fungible token creation and management.

-Here is the list of the transactions provided by this module, we will examine each of them separately.
+Here is the list of functionalities provided by this module, we will examine each of them separately.
  - Issue
  - Mint
  - Burn